-Other email service providers like Yahoo and Hotmail scrambled to catch up with the new kid on the block that was stealing all of their users.
+Other email service providers like Yahoo and Hotmail scrambled to catch up with the new kid on the block.
 As it turns out, they never quite managed to actually catch up.
-They’ve tried to imitate Gmail’s features, but they’ve never been able to win back the user base they once had.
+Since then, they’ve tried to imitate Gmail’s features, but they haven’t seen the same user base as before.

 With the success of Gmail, Google started releasing more web-based free products.
-We got Calendar, and Drive, and Docs, and Sheets, and more.
-They’ve all been adopted by millions of users and countless businesses.
+Calendar, Drive, Docs, Sheets, and so many more revolutionize the way we work.

 As technology has evolved, so have all of these apps Google has given us — with one notable exception.

 The Problem With Gmail On The Desktop

 Have you ever stopped to think that on your mobile devices you have actual apps?
 And that you can switch between multiple accounts on those apps with just a tap?
 It’s seamless and painless.
 It is not, however, the same on your desktop or laptop.

 You don’t access Gmail through a browser on your phone or tablet.
 You have Gmail for iOS, Gmail for Android, and even Gmail for Windows Phone.
 You’ve also got Google Drive for each of those platforms, and several other Google apps too.
 The point is, you get actual programs, coded and compiled apps.
 The different services are in independent containers.